Action Park: Lax regulatory climate

 Despite many citations for safety violations between 1979 and 1986, including allowing minors to operate some rides and failing to report accidents (which was unique among New Jersey's amusement parks; it was later disclosed that the park only reported those accidents where someone had to be transported in an ambulance), an investigation by the New Jersey Herald, Sussex County's main daily newspaper, later found that the park was fined only once.
 It was also unique in that department in that all other amusement parks were fined for first offenses—except Action Park.
-It asked if some sort of special relationship existed between GAR and the state.
-A reporter for Vernon's local weekly said in Class Action Park that, as Sussex County's largest employer, Action Park received special treatment from the township government.
+When asked if some sort of special relationship existed between GAR and the state, a reporter for Vernon's local weekly said in Class Action Park that, as Sussex County's largest employer, Action Park received special treatment from the township government.

 Some of the state's regulations failed to adequately address the situation.
 After the 1987 drowning, the Tidal Wave Pool reportedly was considered a pool by the state, not a ride.
-Under state regulations at the time, that meant that the company merely had to keep the water clean and make sure that certified lifeguards were on duty.
+Under state regulations at the time, the company merely had to keep the water clean and make sure that certified lifeguards were on duty.